prajithab/sample-resource/.config/README_DOCS_INPUT.md

 ## Scope

-terraform-google-sql makes it easy to create a secure Google CloudSQL instance in a private subnet and implement high availability settings.
+terraform-google-cloudsql-postgresql makes it easy to create a secure Google CloudSQL instance in a private subnet and implement high availability settings.
 This module consists of the following submodules:

 - [mysql](https://gitw.cvshealth.com/da/dfp/terraform-modules/terraform-google-cloudsql-mysql)